 .
 Employers are working to make their environments “more dementia friendly and easier to navigate for a person with memory loss.”
 Employees are getting awareness training, and people with dementia are attending Memory Cafes, or gatherings filled with laughter, learning, and friendship.

-In England, East Staffordshire is set to become dementia friendly
+In England, South Staffordshire Health Centre joins the dementia friendly

 Building Dementia-Friendly Communities: A Priority for Everyone